Identifying Mice & Rats

 Tiny footprints or lines from tails dragging will appear in dusty areas.
 Check along baseboards, in corners and near sources of food.
 You may even be able to determine a rodent's entrance and exit points by following these marks.

-Do you see areas where wood has been gnawed?
+4. Do you see areas where wood or drywall has been gnawed?

 Since their teeth never stop growing, both mice and rats are avid chewers.
 Typical rat teeth marks are 1/8-inch long.
 Smaller and "scratchier" marks usually indicate mice.
-Check along baseboards, door frames, doors, inside cabinets and anything that serves as a wooden barrier.
-If you're hearing noise inside your walls, check the back panels of cabinets to try to find the rodents access point.
+Check along baseboards, door frames, doors, inside cabinets and anything that serves as a barrier to get behind walls.
+If you're hearing noises inside your walls, check the back panels of cabinets to try to find the rodent’s access point.

 Like all animals, rodents leave behind a distinct smell.
 If your house is suddenly smelling musky and no amount of open windows or fans seems to get rid of that terrible odor, then it's time to consider pest control.
 Rats and mice can quickly build nests and reproduce which will only add to the smell.